Deadline powers Dabarti's GPU-based pipeline to create speedy CG

 The stability that Deadline brings to their pipeline has been a great benefit for Dabarti, but specific tools like Draft have further enhanced the studio’s capabilities in a number of ways.

-"We use Draft heavily for different commercial jobs, "With Draft, we can create a small high quality preview which is great for client reviews – even if you’re remote!".
+"We use Draft heavily for different commercial jobs, we can create a small high quality preview which is great for client reviews – even if you’re remote!".

 Dabarti also often take advantages of a custom Deadline submitter that automates folder creations and naming conventions.